TofuBytes-Studies-Group/SP3-Store-Systemer/README.md

     - the device they're watching on, and
     - how long they've enjoyed a title.

-- **Infrastructure:** We will use AWS to hold our infratructure.
-Using there RDS to host the database and EKS to host pods of the front- and backend.
-Kubernetes can also insure that the application has all must no down time.
-AWS was choosen becuase we have used in previous exeperience.
+- **Infrastructure:** We will use AWS for our infratructure.
+Utilizing their RDS to host the database and EKS to host pods of the front- and backend.
+Kubernetes will also ensure that the application experiences minimal to no down time.
+AWS was chosen based on our previous exeperience with the platform.

 ## System Design